geostreams/pygeostreams-parsers/pygeotemporal_parsers/README.md

     * Parse the new Data via `parse_new_datapoints.py`
     * Update the Sensors Stats via `parse_new_datapoints.py`
     * It is intended for this script to be utilized once per hour each day
+* `parse_datapoints_multi_sensor.py`
+    * Parse all new data points from the parsing file
+    * Create streams with source name in them
+    * Supports files with multiple sensor names
+    * Supports parameters with nested objects (for stacked bar graphs)
+    * Updates Sensor Statistics
+    * Created for GLM EPA Biology data file
+* `create_parameter_and_mapping.py`
+    * Creates new paramaters based on the yaml file provided
+    * Creates new category if needed and maps the parameter to the category

 <a name="file_locations"></a>
 ### File Locations